kensanata/gemini-titan/README.md

 ## Gemini and Titan

-This code declares to bash functions with which to read and write Gemini sites.
+The code declares two bash functions called “gemini” and “titan” with which to read and write Gemini sites.

 Here's how read to `gemini://alexschroeder/Test`: